 But what about the grains?
 Most bread and pasta products come from modified grains that contain higher amounts of a protein known as gliadin.
 Found in commercially prepared products made from wheat, oats, barley, and rye, gliadin can cause significant digestive distress for those who are unable to tolerate it.

 Some doctors and scientists believe these sensitivities are due to the increased use of insecticides and herbicides, as well as genetically modified varieties of grains.
-And to make matters worse, gliadin causes significant changes to the lining of the digestive tract leading to what is known as intestinal hyperpermeability or ‘leaky gut.’
+And to make matters worse, gliadin causes significant changes to the lining of the digestive tract.
+This leads to intestinal hyperpermeability or ‘leaky gut.’
 So, it’s just best to leave the grains alone.
+Keep it simple: look for salads, roasted vegetables, and high-quality meat, nuts, seeds, and eggs.

-Here’s the best way to think about your new Superfood Plate: make sure half of the food you eat at each meal is comprised of vegetables and fruits and let the rest be your protein and fat.
+Here’s the best way to think about your new Simple Superfood Plate: make sure half of the food you eat consists of vegetables and fruits, and let the rest be your protein and fat.
 This makes your plate colorful, tasty, and stimulates your digestive system for a delicious meal!